 Deciding to travel the backroads on the way home, was a fun way to explore the area with the Ford Ranger Lariat.
 I pulled over a few times for photo opportunities cause the dirt roads, and the Ford Ranger go well together.
 No No, I didn’t do any off-roading with the truck, it’s too beautiful for that.
 The frame specks are as followed:

 -The new Ford Ranger is perfect for the at-home on typical everyday paved roads.
 But going from mild to wild where smooth pavement comes to an end — now we’re talking Ranger territory.
-With its high-strength steel frame, steel frame-mounted bumpers, off-road chassis components and EcoBoost® power, every Ranger is bred for adventure.
-And for the serious all-terrain enthusiast, there’s the Ranger outfitted with all the must-have features in the FX4 Off-Road Package.
+With its high-strength steel frame, steel frame-mounted bumpers, off-road chassis components, and EcoBoost® power, every Ranger is bred for adventure.
+And for the all-terrain enthusiast, there’s the 2019 Ford Ranger outfitted with all the must-have features in the FX4 Off-Road Package.

 Fuel Consumption – for 2019 4 x 4 Ford Ranger Lariat